emtneutrino/races/README.md

 The current race waypoint will have a yellow checkpoint appear in the world.
 A blue route will be shown in your map to the current race waypoint.

-Your current position, lap, waypoint, lap time, best lap time, and total time will display.
+Your current position, lap, waypoint, lap time, best lap time, total time and speed will display.
 If someone has already finished the race, a DNF timeout will also appear.

 After the first racer finishes, there will be a DNF timeout for other racers.
 They must finish within the timeout, otherwise they DNF.

-As racers finish, their finishing time will be broadcast to players who joined the race.
+As racers finish, their finishing time and best lap time will be broadcast to players who joined the race.
 If a racer DNF's, this will also be broadcast.

 After all racers finish, the race results will be broadcast to players who joined the race.